ContinualAL/ISYANAKBS/README.md

 Learning from streaming tasks leads a model to catastrophically erase unique experiences it absorbs from previous episodes.
-While regularization techniques such as LWF, SI, EWC have proven themselves as an eective avenue to over- come this issue by constraining important parameters of old tasks from changing when accepting new concepts, these approaches do not exploit common infor- mation of each task which can be shared to existing neurons.
+While regularization techniques such as LWF, SI, EWC have proven themselves as an effective avenue to over- come this issue by constraining important parameters of old tasks from changing when accepting new concepts, these approaches do not exploit common infor- mation of each task which can be shared to existing neurons.
 As a result, they